Preston5789/Spotfire-Depth-Plot-Module/README.md

   <img src="https://github.com/Preston5789/Spotfire-Depth-Plot-Module/blob/master/Depth_Plot_2.PNG" width="350" title="hover text">
 </p>

-DepthPlot.dxp contains the actual spotfire dxp file.
+DepthPlot.dxp contains an example project using the depth plot module.

+DepthPlot.sfd contains the Spotfire data function for importing the module into your own project.

+Below is the source script:

 ### The R Script
 Setting up libraries and supressing annoying waringings